Ivan Bates: Personal life

 Bates has two daughters named Brielle and London.
 He lives in the Locust Point community of Baltimore.

-In 2021, Bates' third wife, Lana, filed for a divorce.
+In 2021, Bates's third wife, Lana, filed for a divorce.
+In February 2025, he became engaged to Danielle "Dani" Gomes.
+They married on May 25, 2025.

 Hours before Bates was sworn in as State's Attorney of Baltimore, he was hospitalized and treated for dehydration.
-Despite this, his swearing-in continued to go on as planned.
+Despite this, his swearing-in went as planned.